-Any public presentation sought by the Department/School is not part of the formal University examination process, and should normally be sufficiently separate from the oral examination to ensure that there is no confusion posed by the two activities.
+Any public presentation sought by the department/school is not part of the formal University examination process, and should normally be sufficiently separate from the oral examination to ensure that there is no confusion posed by the two activities.

 - ii.
-The oral examination Chair shall act as a neutral chair and does not have voting rights, but may ask questions of the candidate.
+The chair of the oral examination shall act as a neutral chair and does not have voting rights, but may ask questions of the candidate.
 He or she shall ensure that questions posed by the absent examiner are put to the candidate. - iii.
-The examiners' reports, but not the recommendations, shall be released to the candidate by the oral examination Chair no more than one week and no less than three days prior to the oral examination.
-An examiner's name may not be withheld, though specific sections of a report may be, at the examiner's request. - iv.
-The oral examination shall be conducted by one of the examiners.
-The other examiner may take part in the examination with the approval of the Dean of Postgraduate Research.
+The examiners' reports and the recommendations shall be released to the candidate by the chair of the oral examination no more than 10 days and no less than five days prior to the oral examination.
+An examiner's name may not be withheld, though specific sections of a report may be, at the examiner's request.